Kenai Crewsers Rowing Club Part-Time Coach Job Description

 -Developing a coaching plan for the summer

 -Coaching up to twenty hours of practice sessions weekly.
-These would include both Experienced and Novice
+These would include both experienced and novice masters practices.

 -Creating a weekly workout plan, setting practice line-ups, explaining each practice’s focus to rowers.